inlets/docs.inlets.dev/docs/uplink/create-tunnels.md

   - 8080
 ```

-### Define a pre-existing token for your customers
+### Use a pre-existing token for a tunnel

-By default a token is generated for tunnels, however if you are using a GitOps workflow, or store your tunnel YAML files in Git, you may want to precreate the tokens for each tunnel.
+By default a token is generated for tunnels, however if you are using a GitOps workflow, or store your tunnel YAML files in Git, you may want to pre-create the tokens for each tunnel.

 Make sure the secret is in the same namespace as the Tunnel Custom Resource.